velvet-jedi/reactCarousel/README.md

-# Layout
+# Image Slider Component

+## Architectural Overview

+### Visual Structure
 [Entire Slider Container - Wide, Centered]      The main container is like the stage │
 ├── [Left Navigation Arrow] ←── Floating on left side    Nav arrows are like side curtains we can pull │
 ├── [Slider Window]         The slider window is like a moving spotlight │   │
 │   └── [Sliding Track]
 │       │
 │       ├── [Card 1] ───┐
 │       ├── [Card 2] │ All cards lined up horizontally  Like an actor waiting to slide into view │       └── [Card 3] ───┘
 │
 │
 └── [Right Navigation Arrow] ←── Floating on right side